-- Vice President of the Presse Liberté Association: - Member of the Supervisory Board of Baron Philippe de Rothschild SA; - Director, Chairman, member of the Appointments and Compensation Committee and member of the Audit Committee of Casino, Guichard-Perrachon.
+- Member of the Supervisory Board of Baron Philippe de Rothschild SA; - Legal Manager of BGR Partners (Belgium); - Director, Chairman, member of the Appointments and Compensation Committee and member of the Audit Committee of Casino, Guichard-Perrachon. - Offices and positions expired in 2020.